 Ruptured silicone breast implants can cause breast pain or changes in the contour or shape of the breast.
 However, ruptured silicone breast implants aren't thought to cause breast cancer, reproductive problems or connective tissue disease, such as rheumatoid arthritis.

-When a silicone breast implant is placed in your body, fibrous tissue called a capsule forms around the implant.
-If the implant ruptures, it might go unnoticed because any free silicone tends to remain trapped in the surrounding tissue.
+When a silicone breast ruptures, it might go unnoticed because the silicone tends to remain trapped in the surrounding tissue.
 This is known as a silent rupture.

-It's possible, however, for the fibrous tissue to become inflamed.
-Additional scar tissue might form as well.
-This can lead to:
+It's possible, however, for the tissue to become irritated and swollen.
+Additional scar tissue also might form.
+This can cause problems in the breast, including:

-If you have a ruptured silicone implant that's causing signs or symptoms, your doctor will likely recommend surgical removal.
-If you wish, a new implant can usually be inserted at the same time.
-If you decide that you don't want breast implants any longer, you might need a breast lift or other corrective surgery to help your breasts maintain an aesthetically pleasing appearance.
+If you have a ruptured silicone implant that's causing signs or symptoms, your surgeon will likely recommend surgical removal.
+If you want, a new implant can usually be inserted at the same time.
+If you no longer want breast implants, you might want a breast lift or other corrective surgery.

-- Breast implants.
-U.S. Food and Drug Administration. http://www.fda.gov/MedicalDevices/ProductsandMedicalProcedures/ImplantsandProsthetics/BreastImplants/default.htm.
-Accessed May 21, 2015.
+- Breast implant complications.
+U.S. Food and Drug Administration. https://www.fda.gov/medicaldevices/productsandmedicalprocedures/implantsandprosthetics/breastimplants/ucm259296.htm.
+Accessed July 10, 2018.